-1981 Melvyn Douglas dies today at the age of 80.
-Born in Macon, Georgia as Melvyn Edouard Heselberg, Douglas went on to become one of the more accomplished stage actors of his generation.
-Among his New York theatre credits were Time Out For Ginger, The Best Man and Inherit the Wind.
-Douglas' performances in Hud and Being There earned him Academy Awards for best supporting actor.
+1981 Melvyn Douglas dies at the age of 80.
+Born in Macon, Georgia as Melvyn Edouard Heselberg, Douglas went on to become one of the more accomplished stage actors of his generation, winning a Tony Award for his performance in the original 1960 Broadway production of The Best Man.
+Douglas' performances in the films Hud and Being There earned him Academy Awards for Best Supporting Actor.

-1985 Charles Dickens' unfinished novel becomes The Mystery of Edwin Drood, a musical by Rupert Holmes at the Delacorte Theatre in New York's Central Park.
-The play-within-a-play adaptation is performed by a cast including Betty Buckley, Judy Kuhn and Donna Murphy, who play members of a troupe that is performing the show.
-The show will transfer to Broadway's Imperial Theatre later in the season and run for 608 performances, eventually changing its title to simply Drood.
+1985 Charles Dickens' unfinished novel becomes The Mystery of Edwin Drood, a musical by Rupert Holmes at the Delacorte Theater in New York's Central Park.
+The play-within-a-play adaptation is performed by a cast including Betty Buckley, Judy Kuhn, and Donna Murphy, who play members of a troupe that is performing the show.
+The production transfers to Broadway's Imperial Theatre later in the season and runs for 608 performances, eventually changing its title to simply Drood.

 2002 Harlem Song, George C. Wolfe's history of New York City's world-famous African-American neighborhood as told through its music and dance, opens at the Apollo Theatre in Harlem, returning that theatre to the ranks of the city's legitimate stages.
 Tony nominee B.J.
 Crosby (Smokey Joe's Cafe) and solo performer Queen Esther lead the cast.
-She show will run through Dec.
-29 and release a cast album.
+The show runs through December 29 and releases a cast album.